divvun/lang-sme-ml-speech/README.md

 3. `cd ..` and run `python preprocess.py`, then `python train_tacotron.py --force_align` and `python process_for_asr.py` (requires a lot of RAM) - these will finish data prep for tts and asr.
 If you cannot run `python process_for_asr.py` you can download pickled dataset from  [here](https://drive.google.com/drive/folders/18nTVbsUlkbN4duvcbIeSS_gNsmG5bOiZ?usp=sharing).

 4. Preptrained models are [here](https://drive.google.com/drive/folders/18nTVbsUlkbN4duvcbIeSS_gNsmG5bOiZ?usp=sharing).
 Place the folder (don't rename) `checkpoint-27363` that you dowloaded in `asr_output/` AND in  `checkpoints/sme_speech_tts.asr_forward/` (make a new dir in `checkpoints/`).
-Place the files from `tacotron` in `checkpoints/sme_speech_tts.tacotron/`, and from `forward_tacotron` in `checkpoints/sme_speech_tts.forward/`.
+Place the files from `tacotron` in `checkpoints/sme_speech_tts.tacotron/`.
+If you want to run inference, you need to put files from `forward_tacotron` in `checkpoints/sme_speech_tts.forward/`.
 Put `waveglow_14000_st` in `waveglow/` folder.
 `sme-freecorpus.txt` should be in home dir.

 ## Training

 If everything worked out fine with the previous steps, you can now start the common training of TTS and ASR with `python train_forward.py`.
-Note, the common training was not testet because of cuda OOM, but each function inside it was tested.

-Further instructions on inference TBD.
-This repository has reused code from ForwardTacotron (majority), Tacotron, WaveGlow and Huggingface (links and references to be added).
+This repo is setup for inference, so if you want to train the models, you need to do a bit extra work.
+You need `forward_tacotron/forward_step430K_weights.pyt` &`forward_tacotron/forward_step_430K_optim.pyt`.
+Change the paths in `utils/paths.py` respectively.

 ## Inference